Why we do it better

 We work to minimize our costs and develop projects that solve multiple system issues for various customers.
 We involve the broader public from inception to completion, and our success working with communities, public officials and other stakeholders in highly challenging regulatory environments reflects the effectiveness of our approach.

 The proven industry leader

-- Owner and operator of approximately 9,600 miles of transmission line and 554 substations across four states
+- Owner and operator of more than 9,600 miles of transmission line and more than 550 substations across four states

 - Among top 5 utilities nationally for building and putting transmission lines in service, in heavily regulated environments across several states

 Recognized nationally for excellence, innovation and environmental stewardship